-Private Professional Patient Advocacy Programs
+Private, Independent, Professional Patient Advocacy Programs

 Private patient advocacy, the opportunity to work one-on-one with patients, paid by patients or their caregivers, or perhaps by a patient’s employer, are the fastest growing segment of advocacy.

 Please note that most of these programs will tell you they provide you with patient advocacy certification.
 However, they may give you a certificate when you complete the program, but that is not a nationally recognized certification.

 Learn more about Patient or Health Advocate Certification